-The event, entitled "A Taste of History plus a Glimpse of the Future," featured gourmet food and wine tasting provided by five local wineries.
+Entitled "A Taste of History and a Celebration of Cupertino's Mayors, 1955-2013," the event featured gourmet food and wine tasting provided by local wineries.

 Thank you to our many sponsors for this event.
-We raised more than $13,000 to support student and campus projects that will preserve, document and share our local history.
+Proceeds support student and campus projects that will preserve, document and share our local history.

 Support for this project allows us to access new technology that will greatly enhance our students' ability to learn how to do this most important work, including the development of a digital repository and interactive mapping databases.